 - As the public transport system is so great if you are on a budget then staying in a hotel further out of downtown Vancouver is recommended.
 We had stayed in Richmond on our arrival (near the airport so we could rest and recover from jet lag) but moved closer after 2 nights.
 We stayed at the Douglas Guest House a B&B close to Skytrain station.
 If you want something different you can take a look here at other options!

-- If you have time go to Vancouver Island!
+- If you have time head over to Vancouver Island!
 You can catch a seaplane across, fly or take the ferry (we did and it was amazing – a really beautiful journey!)

 Lonely Planet Vancouver is your passport to the most relevant, up-to-date advice on what to see and skip, and what hidden discoveries await you.
 Shop for vintage shoes in quirky Gastown, hit the powdered slopes of Grouse Mountain or sample an Indian Pale Ale in a hidden microbrewery; all with your trusted travel companion.
 Get to the heart of Vancouver and begin your journey now!